jfelipe-francogonzalez/PEDOT/README.md

 ----
 # About the Author
-**J. Felipe Franco-Gonzalez** has contributed with highly cited scientific papers to describe the morphology of PEDOT.
+**J. Felipe Franco-Gonzalez** has contributed with highly cited scientific papers to describe the morphology of PEDOT from the molecular modeling point of view.

 Original Documentation can be found at:

 - [Google-Scholar](https://scholar.google.com/citations?user=oKKoeZQAAAAJ&hl=en)